LeonardoGentile/.dotfiles/README.md

 # Dotfiles

-This repository represents my personal "dotfiles" that basically are all the configurations files  that sits in my home folder.
+This repository represents my personal "dotfiles", settings and instructions to setup the perfect development environment on a Mac Os X machine.
-Setting up the perfect development environment could take an incredible amount of time, that is why I'm versioning all my dotfiles and writing down a reproducible  procedure to set up a good development environment.
 This will help me to setup again a machine after a fresh install and hopefully help someone else out there.

-These settings are mainly focused on __Mac Os X Mavericks__ but can be adapted to another Os X version with some tweaks.
+These settings are mainly focused on __Mac Os X Mavericks__ but they can be adapted to another Os X version with some tweaks.
 I'm also planning to create a parametric script to install and setup a dev machine for Mac, Linux Desktop and Linux Server (when I'll have 5 minutes, maybe..)

 #Preparation
-Before installing the dotfiles I perform some extra steps to assure to have everything functioning for the next steps
+Before installing the dotfiles I perform some extra steps to assure to have everything functioning for the following steps

 1. download and install:
     - http://www.google.com/chrome/